Sue9104/web-manual/interface/owner-project-management.md

 <span id='overview'></span>

+The projects you created are here.
+"Total" is the counts of project entries, and "Completed" is the percentage of entries with qualified translation.

-The projects you created are displayed here.
-If you want to know more information about one project, _**Double click**_ the row of your interested project, and it will jump to the detail.
+- If you want to know more information about one project, _**Double click**_ the row or click "Detail".

+- If you want to add new project, click "New Project" button.

 ![](/assets/project_management.overview.png)